 - You can see value everywhere.

 Don’t be mistaken, no matter how good you get at this, you’re never right more than a low-double-digit percentage of the time.
-But it remains far, far superior to Levels One and Two.
+But it remains far, far superior to Levels One and Two book sourcing.

 Five facts that make pre-scanning mastery crucial

-- Over 99% of books cannot be sold for $7 or more on Amazon.
+- Over 99% of books cannot be sold on Amazon for $10 or more on Amazon.

 - Profits are directly tied into speed and quality of your scanning.